 Many foreigners are introduced to Day of the Dead via handicrafts, including paper mache skeletons (calacas) and candy skulls.
 Sweets and candy skulls are traditionally intended for the souls of departed children, who return to earth in the late afternoon of October 31.

 Day of the Dead Bread (Pan de muertos) is decorated with strips of dough which appear like human bones.
 Bread is one of the centerpiece items on every altar.
 Extra loaves are shared with mortal guests.

 Another traditional dish is the calabaza en tacha, cooked squash sweetened with cinnamon and brown sugar (see photo).

 In Oaxaca, Day of the Dead is one of the biggest holidays of the year.
 Tours to nearby villages are conducted with respect.
 Travel guides and hotels arrange guided trips for guests and friends to local cemeteries.
-For those seeking guided tours in English, check out the Oaxaca Wiki.

 At night, boats are decorated with candles and flowers, loaded with local villagers and visitors who are taken to the island’s cemetery.
 There they spend the night, summoning back the dead in celebration.
 There are times when the number of travelers exceeds the comfort for all.

 Dead of the Dead altars are a focal point of many museums and public spaces.
 Among the most noted places to visit are the Diego Rivera Museum and the Popular Culture Museum in Coyoacan.
 In the southern part of the city, there is a famous celebration in the village of San Andrés Mixquic.
 Locals go to the graves early on September 16th to invite loved ones to the Muertos reunion.